nautobot/nautobot/nautobot/docs/development/apps/api/platform-features/table-extensions.md

 * Optimizations can be applied to the view queryset, such as `.prefetch_selected`, `.select_related`, `defer`, and `.only`.

 !!! tip
-    While optimizations are optional, they are recommended when your custom columns are traversing foreign key relationships beyond those of the core tables.
+    While queryset optimizations are optional, they are recommended whenever your custom columns are traversing foreign key relationships beyond those of the core tables.

 ```python
 """table_extensions.py."""